Johann Friedrich von Eschscholtz: Second voyage

 In 1823, Kotzebue was commissioned to return to the North Pacific to resupply Kamchatka and then proceed to Alaska to protect the Russian American Company from smugglers.
 Eschscholtz accepted an offer to participate in this second voyage and left Kronstadt on 28 July 1823 aboard the Predpriaetie (Enterprise).
 Again Eschscholtz amassed significant collections of natural history specimens, especially insects.
 Substantial insect collections were made in Hawaii, Alaska, and California.
 After a voyage of three years, the expedition returned home in July 1826.

 In 1830, Kotzebue and Eschscholtz published a report of their voyage titled A new voyage round the world in the years 1823, 24, 25, and 26.
 Eschscholtz published illustrated descriptions of the new fauna he encountered in Zoologischer Atlas, 1829-1833; and provided further information in System der Akalephen, 1829.
 He also continued to work at the University of Dorpat, serving as professor of medicine and zoology and director of the zoological museum.

 Of the many insects he collected, about 100 butterflies and twenty beetles were species new to science.
 Eschscholtz described some of them before his death but many were described by others, including Swedish naturalist Carl Gustaf Mannerheim, French entomologist Pierre François Marie Auguste Dejean, and Russian entomologist Gotthelf Fischer von Waldheim.

-Eschscholtz died on 7 May 1831 at the age of 37.
+Eschscholtz died on 7 May 1831 in Dorpat, Estonia at the age of 37.